anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 Labeling (or annotation) is the process of identifying the inputs and outputs that are **worth** modeling (*not* just what could be modeled).

-- use objective as a guide to determine the necessary signals
+- use objective as a guide to determine the necessary signals.
-- explore creating new signals (via combining features, collecting new data, etc.)
+- explore creating new signals (via combining features, collecting new data, etc.).
-- iteratively add more features to control complexity and effort
+- iteratively add more features to justify complexity and effort.

 !!! warning
-    Be careful not to include features in the dataset that will not be available during inference time, causing [data leakage](feature-store.md){:target="_blank"}.
+    Be careful not to include features in the dataset that will not be available during prediction, causing [data leaks](feature-store.md#intuition){:target="_blank"}.

 !!! question "What else can we learn?"
     It's not just about identifying and labeling our initial dataset.
 What else can we learn from it?